Prologue: The Hunter and his Disciples.

 Is it too much for them to handle?

-“Master, the candles have been changed as requested.”
+“Master, the candles have been replaced as requested.”
 Charlotte states as she stops behind me.
 Footsteps can be heard from the entrance; Elisu has finished with her crossbow.

 Guess it’s time for them to grow up.

 “If you meet the demon before I arrive, take care of it.
-I trust my two disciples can take care of one demon right? ”
+I trust my two disciples will have no problem against one demon, right?”

 Charlotte face lights up after hearing what I just said.
 Even Elisu who usually has a face as cold as ice, is now showing a perplex expression.
 Charlotte grabs hold of Elisu’s hand and heads towards the staircase, “Don’t worry Master!
 You can count on us!”

-“No matter what you hear, don't come down!”
+“No matter what you hear, do not come down!”
 I warn them, “Just focus on the task at hand, alright?”

 The smile on Charlotte’s face disappears.
 She nods and moves up the steps with Elisu.
 At least Charlotte knows how to behave seriously during the job.
-Charlotte and Elisu are both 15 years old.
+Charlotte and Elisu are both 15 years of age.